temporalio/documentation/docs/java/workflows.md

 ```

 The `@WorkflowMethod` annotation has a `name` parameter, for example: `@WorkflowMethod(name = "YourWorkflowType")`.
-It can be used to denote the Workflow type.
-If not set, the Workflow type defaults to the short name of the Workflow interface,
+It can be used to denote the Workflow Type.
+If not set, the Workflow Type defaults to the short name of the Workflow interface,
 in the example above being `FileProcessingWorkflow`.
 Methods annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.